 Unfortunately, lateness of more than 5 minutes to class may result in you being denied attendance to the class.
 This is because you will have missed a significant part of the warm-up, which prepares your body for exercise and we cannot allow students who has missed this important part to participate in the class.

-Those who are late to class are not eligible to have their space or fees transferred to another class or refunded, unless at the discretion of the owner.
+Those who are late to class are not eligible to have their space or fees transferred to another class or refunded.
 Continued lateness may result in your membership being revoked.